vladimir-grigore/food_orders/README.md

 ### Note:
 The app makes use of a user id stored in a cookie.
-In order to set that, please access http://localhost:8080/login (page under construction) and enter username "vlad", password "12345".
+In order to set that, please access http://localhost:8080/login and enter username "vlad", password "12345".

 The twillio related code is commented out to prevent additional billing to the test account.